mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 #### Narratives and aesthetics of Games driven by Home Interests

 - Interview data - Fi and Ma - talk of the way they incorporate interests of trains into the game.
-- Other examples, Ch and Pa, bees, Zi's comment / interaction with Pa
 <!--
 also in [erikssonUsingGameplayDesign2019;] -->